Fiserv/Commerce-Hub/docs/Resources/Guides/Testing/Test-Scripts/Test-Scripts.md

 ---
-tags: [Testing, Simulator, Sandbox, Test Cards]
+tags: [Testing, Certification, Test Cards]
 ---

 # Scripts to test and certify your integration